OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Description

 Hybrid JClouds is a Driver for Opennebula that provides a way to use providers that can be accessed by the [JClouds](<http://jclouds.incubator.apache.org/>) library.
-It is made for Command Line Interfaces (CLIs) developed on top of the JClouds library (for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)), but it is generic enough to be used with a generic CLI made on top of JClouds, configuring properly the parsing of CLI responses in the `jclouds_driver.rb`.
+It is made for Command Line Interfaces (CLIs) developed for the JClouds library (for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)), but it is generic enough to be used with a generic CLI made on top of JClouds.

 ## Development